CS171/2018/index.md

 In this course you will learn how the human visual system processes and perceives images, good design practices for visualization, methods for visualization of data from a variety of fields, and programming of interactive web-based visualizations using [D3](http://d3js.org/).

-**Attention: CS 171 has moved to the fall semester, and from now on will be taught in the fall semester only!**
+**Attention: This website shows the 2017 CS 171 course, and has not been updated for Fall 2018 yet!**

 **Limited enrollment:** To provide the best possible learning experience this course is limited to 70 students.
 If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available after the first lecture (August 31st, 2:30pm) until Monday Sept 4th, midnight.** The survey is available on our Canvas page.